pencil2d/pencil2d.github.io/doc/faq.md

 {% include toc.html %}

-## The program can't start because some .dll file is missing!
+## The program can't start because some .dll files are missing!

 Depending on the name of the missing file, this error can occur for different reasons.
 Please check [the Troubleshooting Guide](/download/#troubleshooting) for some of the most common cases.
 If your particular case isn't solved there, please [let us know](/community/).

 ## Where's the [Insert OS here] version?
-Why isn't my [OS] version updated?
+Why isn't my [OS] version included?

 At the time of writing, Pencil2D can run on:

 - Windows 7 or later versions
-- MacOS 10.10 Yosemite or later versions
+- macOS 10.11[^note] (El Capitan) or later versions
 - Linux Ubuntu 16.04, OpenSUSE 42.1 and RedHat 6.6 or later version
+- FreeBSD (via Ports)

 It's rather difficult to get Pencil2D working on some older OS like Windows XP or Mac OS 10.9, particularly since the devs don't have these old Operating Systems.
+Pencil2D also depends on the technology used to build the software (QT Framework) to provide proper support to most operating systems.

-If you own a old machine and you'd like to help, please contact the devs!
+If you own a old machine and you'd like to help compile for specific OS versions, [please contact the devs](/community/)!

+[^note]: Developers are looking into alternate methods to deploy for older versions of macOS.

 ## I hear about "Nightly Builds" so what is it?

-Nightly Builds are the most up-to-date, experimental versions that reflects the current development progress.
+Nightly Builds are the most up-to-date, experimental versions that reflects the current state of the pencil2D application development.
 In Nightly builds you will have the latest features and bug fixes if you like to try something new.
-But you might have to understand the nightly builds are not final versions and can break easily.
+But you have to understand the nightly builds are not final versions and sometimes they can break more easily.

 However, we encourage you to try the latest Nightly Builds whenever you encounter an issue with current pencil2d version, to see if the problem has already been fixed.
 That can help our dev team to avoid unnecessary or duplicate bug reports.